-Situated in between Maribor in the east and Ljubljana in the west, is famous for its castle and regional museum.
+Situated in between Maribor in the east and Ljubljana in the west, Celje is famous for its castle, regional museum and a special lady, an interbellum world traveler.
 That summer we came from the north, from Muta ob Dravi to be more specific, where I rephotographed Kurt Hielscher's photo from an old wooden church.
 We stayed for the night in our van at the nearby Waterpark Radlje ob Dravi where we could cool down from our journey through the south of Germany and Austria.

 The Old Castle of Celje, 29th of July 2018, photo: Casper Molenaar

 With the upcoming heat of the next summer day, we decided after a one and a half hour drive to first start with a visit to the castle, which foundations date back to the 2nd half of the 12th Century.
 The old castle provides stunning views on the city center of Celje and its surroundings, since it is situated on a hill at the edge of the town.
 It is the country's largest medieval castle and we gained a lot of inspiration thanks to the enormous amount of torture equipment and lost a lot of moist climbing the tower and finished our visit with some cool drinks in the shadow and the kids playing chess full in the sun.
 For the rest of the day there was only one option: an open air swimming pool and it turned out that the Celje had a fine and popular letno kopališče: we we're not alone here!
 Check the panorama photo all the way below.

 Refreshed by the pool, now it was time to settle the van for the night at the parking for campervans in the city park at the southside of the Savinja river.
 From there it was an easy stroll via the Splavarski Most to the city center where we went for diner and me myself ofcourse to rephotograph Kurt Hielscher's photo from the Stara Grofija, the Old Count's Mansion which houses the Pokrajinski Muzej, the regional museum, for almost 140 years.